 Most lawn diseases in the UK are caused by fungal infections.
 And what do fungi love?
 Mild, damp conditions with poor ventilation.

-Just like catching colds, you cannot control whether or not your lawn succumbs to fusarium patch or redthread disease, but you can take steps to prevent a breakout.
+Just like catching colds, you cannot control whether or not your lawn succumbs to fusarium patch or red thread disease, but you can take crucial steps in your lawn care routine to prevent such diseases.

 - Take all of the garden furniture and toys off the lawn for winter.
 You probably won’t want to use them anyway.
-This allows light and air to get to every blade of grass.
+This allows light and air to reach every blade of grass.

-- Scarify your lawn in autumn.
-Provided the weather is mild enough, removing most of the thatch layer will improve ventilation and drainage.
-Thus avoiding creating the conditions that fungal diseases love.
+- Scarify your lawn in autumn: Provided the weather is mild enough, removing most of the thatch layer will improve ventilation and drainage, therefore, avoiding the kind of conditions that fungal diseases love.

 Moss is a primordial plant that cannot breed without water.
 So the steps you’ve taken to keep lawn disease at bay will also help to control moss.

 If moss is a problem in your lawn, you are definitely not alone.
-Now is a good time to treat it.
+Your winter lawn care task should include moss control; the cold weather makes it a good time to treat it.

 Next, feed your lawn.
 This will help the grass bounce back after the renovations.

 After a couple of days, it’ll be OK to apply Iron Sulphate.
-Iron Sulphate is available in most garden centres but it’s not usually a branded product so can be hard to spot.
-I usually have to ask a member of staff.
+Iron Sulphate is available in most garden centres but it’s not usually a branded product so it can be hard to spot.
+You can always ask a member of staff.
 You could buy a proprietary moss killer, but it’s usually a lot more expensive.
 Simply spread the powder over your lawn.
 The early morning dew should “water it in”.
 It won’t take long before any remaining moss turns black but the real benefit is that any spores that germinate will be terminated before they turn into moss plants.

 Be sure to have really sharp blades on your mower and lift them a little.
 3-5cm is a good length for a winter lawn.